Find activities for people with Alzheimer’s or dementia, including social, physical, creative and learning activities that can be done at home.

 Ongoing care for Alzheimer’s patients

-If your family decides it's time for the next step in providing dementia care for an aging loved one, memory care facility or senior living communities may be a great option to provide a safe, comfortable aging environment.
+If your family decides it's time for the next step in providing dementia care for an aging loved one, memory care facilities or assisted living communities near you may be a great option to provide a safe, comfortable aging environment.
 Memory care communities are designed to support those with cognitive impairment by providing trained caregivers and offering activities that support sensory stimulation toot improve overall health and well-being.

 Older adults or those with late stage Alzheimer’s may find the best care in a specialized memory care facility.
 Try to find the right match in care for the level of cognitive and physical ability for your loved one when matching a senior living facility.